Katofln/js-game/ROADMAP.md

 Game testing and fixing various issues.

 ## 1. May
-The main project is done.
+The project is done, and version 1 is ready to be released.